 A few ideas you can implement in your design:

 In short—there’s A LOT.
-If you’re still unsure about what your t-shirt should look like, here’s our guide to coming up with t-shirt designs.
+If you’re still unsure about what your t-shirt should look like, here’s our list of great t-shirt design ideas for inspiration.

 Once your design is done, put your t-shirt up for sale on your Amazon store.
 Now, let’s see how we can get your Amazon t-shirt listings the attention they deserve.